dannycab/phy481msu/assignments/homework5.md

 3. Sketch the electric field everywhere.
 Explain how you know the electric field looks this way.
 4. Determine the electric field outside the conductor and inside each cavity.
 5. If we brought an external charge $q_c$ near the conducting sphere how do your answers to parts 1-4 change?
 You may answer in words, pictures or both.

+## 5. Proving Uniqueness

+For this homework problem, you will prove the "second uniqueness theorem" yourself, using a slightly different method than what Griffiths does (though you may find some common "pieces" are involved!)
+It will really help to review/read the section on the second uniqueness theorem as you work through this problem.

+**Do it like this:**

+* Green's Identity is true for ANY choice of T and U, so let the functions T and U in that identity both be the SAME function.

+$$\int_V \left(T \nabla^2 U + \nabla T \cdot \nabla U\right) d\tau = \oint_S \left(T \nabla U\right)\cdot d\mathbf{A}$$

+* Specifically, you should set them both equal to $V_3=V_1-V_2$ where $V_1$ and $V_2$ represent different solutions to the same boundary value problem ($\nabla^2 V = 0$ with boundary conditions).
+* Then, using Green's Identity (along with some arguments about what happens at the boundaries, rather like Griffith's uses in his proof) should let you quickly show that $E_3$, which is defined to be the negative gradient of $V_3$ (as usual), must vanish everywhere throughout the volume.
+QED.

+*Work to understand the game.
+We are checking if there are two different potential functions, $V_1$ and $V_2$, each of which satisfies Laplace's equation throughout the region we're considering.
+You construct (define) $V_3$ to be the difference of these, and you prove that $V_3$ (or in this case, $\mathbf{E}_3$) must vanish everywhere in the region.
+This means there really is only one unique E-field throughout the region after all!
+This is another one of those "formal manipulation" problems, giving you a chance to practice with the divergence theorem and think about boundary conditions.*